skxpsis/text-recovery/README.md

 # text-recovery
-How to recover recently lost text via browser.
+How to recover recently lost text in Chrome.

 Scenario: You're enrolled in a class and have to partake in dicussions via online forum.
 When typing out your discussion response in a shitty text box, your connection to your institution is disrupted, or you accidentally navigate away from the page.
 Either way, something happened and you lost all your work.
-This happened to me, and this is how I retrieved all my lost work.
+This happened to my clumsy ass, and this is how I retrieved all my lost work.

 Conditions:
 - Important: Browser tab in which the text was lost can not be closed